 Our company has an experienced and dedicated staff that can handle all your home cooling needs.
 We are an expert energy contractor, specializing in central air conditioning installations and other types of air conditioning systems throughout the home.
 We also provide comprehensive energy assessments to help diagnose energy problems and make improvements wherever they are needed.

-Our service area includes: Rochester, Ithaca, Syracuse, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua and neighboring areas throughout New York.
+Our service area includes: Rochester, Ithaca, Syracuse, Lansing, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua and neighboring areas throughout New York.
 Contact us today for a free air conditioning estimate, whether you need a new system installed or to repair your current air conditioning or replace your old system with an energy-efficient air conditioner system.

 You may already be familiar with portable air conditioners - the concept that one unit basically cools one room.
 Larger units may give some relief to adjacent rooms, especially if you install a ceiling fan to help circulate the air from room to room.
 However, if you want the convenience of whole-house AC, or at least AC in multiple rooms, you have three choices: central air conditioning, ductless mini-split air conditioning, or a high-efficiency heat pump that can run in reverse.
 Our experts are experienced in all types of HVAC installation and will work with you to determine the best heating and cooling system for your home.

 Our systems are designed and capable of distributing cool air throughout the entire home.
 They do so by circulating cool air through ducts in floors, walls, or ceilings.
 The cool conditioned air enters each room through registers that may be located in the wall or ceiling of the room, where the room air is then moved back to the central unit with return registers and ducts.
 The air ducts are often the same ones used by the home’s forced-air heating system.